-The Cocoa Component of the PPAP is executed by the Government of PNG through the National Department of Agriculture and Livestock and the Cocoa Board of PNG with funding from the World Bank, International Development Association and International Fund for Agricultural Development and co-financing from the Government of PNG, the private sector and smallholder growers.
+The Cocoa Component of the PPAP is executed by the Government of PNG through the National Department of Agriculture and Livestock and the Cocoa Board of PNG with funding from the World Bank, International Development Association, International Fund for Agricultural Development and the European Commission.
 Cocoa Component funding to-date is over $55 million.

 The Project Implementation Manual (PIM) provides information on key aspects of the PPAP, including the project development objective, components, institutional arrangements, sub-project processes, financial management, procurement, and monitoring & evaluation procedures among others.